F A Q

 How does the vibrating watch work?

-The watch can be set to vibrate up to 6 times a day.
-The vibrating watch must be charged and set via a PC.
+The watch can be set to vibrate up to 8 times a day.
 When the watch vibrates on the child's arm, the child simply presses a button to stop the vibration.
 The vibrating watch can remind the child to go to the toilet.
 The watch can also display time and date.

 What is the vibrating watch made of?